logicraju/ROS_GIT_Workspace/README.md

 II.
 Task 2
 To run the solution for Task2, do the following:

-  II.a.
+  a.
 CPP Solution

   - Run roscore in a terminal
   - Run rosrun assignment publisher in another terminal
   - Run rosrun assignment subscriber in another terminal

-  II.b.
+  b.
 Python Solution

   - Run roscore in a terminal
   - Run rosrun assignment publisher_py.py in another terminal